A more recent version of this article topic exists; go there now

 A facility can be idle for many reasons, such as annual shutdowns, labor strikes and building renovations.
 When a facility is idle there is a high risk for potential loss.

-During a recent four-year period, a major insurance company suffered 411 idle facility losses for $91 million.
+During a recent four-year period, a major insurance company suffered 411 idle plant losses for $91 million.
 Accounting for most of the loss was fire (including arson), which accounted for $50 million of the $91 million in losses.
 Other threats include theft, electrical breakdowns, freeze-ups, flooding and wind damage.
 Vacant and idle facilities require as much, if not more attention than active facilities.
 The following guidelines can help you protect your vacant or idle facility.

 Fire – Always Keep Sprinkler Systems in Operation!